katrinabrock/juli-slipRs/README.md

 Hello!
 Thank you for your interest in this investigation.

-If you're looking for solution [this](#update) is my current best stake of knowledge.
+If you're looking for solution the ["update" section](#update) at the end of this doc is my current best stake of knowledge.

 ## Goals